Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 ## Description:
 <img align="right" width="300" src="./figures/1.
 Introduction to simulation with btree_chromo and LAMMPS/spotlight.png">

 We will walk you through how to set up and run a LAMMPS simulation using GPUs on the Delta HPC cluster.
 We will simulate the DNA dynamics of the Minimal Cell JCVI-syn3A, including DNA replication, disentanglement of daughter chromosomes, and partitioning of daughter chromosomes into their respective daughter volumes.
 The coarse-grained model of the DNA, ribosomes and cell membrane will be discussed, as well as the use of LAMMPS to perform energy minimizations and Brownian dynamics.
-We will also go into greater detail about how we model biological mechanisms such as SMC looping and topoisomerase.
-You will get a chance to visualize and analyze a simulation trajectory in VMD.
+We will also go into greater detail about how we model biological mechanisms such as topoisomerase-induced strand crossing and SMC looping.
+After the runs complete, you will get a chance to visualize your trajectory in VMD.

 *This tutorial was prepared for the second edition of the STC QCB Summer School, held July 21-25, 2025.*

 ## Outline of tutorial:

 1. Introduction to DNA simulation with LAMMPS
-2. **Setting up and submitting your job to Delta (do this on the first day)**
+2. **Setting up and submitting your job to Delta (do this on Monday)**
 3. Generating an initial structure
 4. Modeling DNA replication
 5. Modeling chromosome dynamics